Are you feeling a little low this winter? Find out how your dog could be the answer to beating the winter blues

 5 ways your dog can help you reduce loneliness

 1. Become a social butterfly

 Dogs can act as a catalyst for increased human social interactions.
 By simply going outdoors and taking your dog for a walk, you will inevitably speak and engage with other fellow dog-lovers.
-Personally, I can’t go anywhere with my dog without interacting with other owners.
+Personally, we can’t go anywhere with our dog without interacting with other owners.
 There really is no trouble striking up a conversation when dogs are involved!
 We both share the same passion and love for dogs, and it’s a great way to interact with likeminded individuals.
 Plus, you’re also moving your body and exercising at the same time, which will only increase endorphin (our ‘happiness hormones’) production even further!
 Walking is a fantastic way to boost serotonin and endorphin production, while also helping your dog feel more calm, relaxed, and sleepy.

 2. Better health, better life

 Unsurprisingly, being sick can make you depressed, and being depressed can make you sick.
 When we experience illness, our mood tends to worsen.
 New research has proven that many chronic illnesses, such as heart disease, have a two-way connection to depression.
 However, did you know, your big-eyed and wet-nosed pooch could really make you a heathier human being – with improved physical and mental health?
 Owning a dog has been proven to: